ClaraGrthns/BA_HMR/README.md

-# BA-HMR
+# Predicting 3D-Human Meshes from RGB images - a parametric and non parametric approach

-Code-base of my Bachelor Thesis Project of "Predicting 3D-Human Meshes from RGB images - a parametric and non parametric approach".
+Codebase of my Bachelor Thesis Project of "Predicting 3D-Human Meshes from RGB images - a parametric and non parametric approach".
 Supervisor: Prof. Andreas Schilling, University of Tübingen, Visual Computation